SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 	variables at: aString put: aValue
 ```

-HERE
+### About Name Conflict Resolution

+Inside the scope of a method, statements have access to parameters, temporaries, instances and global variables.
+A name conflict appears when two variables that should be visible in a method share the same name.
+In a conflict scenario, the language designer needs to devise a resolution strategy for these problems, to avoid ambiguities.

+For example, consider a method `m:` that has an argument named `integer` and defines a temporary variable also named `integer`.
+How should the values of that name be resolved?
+How are assignments resolved?
+A conflict resolution strategy provides a set of deterministic rules to answer these questions and let developers understand what their programs do in a non-ambiguous way.

+A first simple strategy to avoid conflicts is preventing them at construction time.
+That is, the language should not allow developers to define variables if they generate a name conflict.
+For example, a method should not be able to define a temporary variable with the same name as an instance variable of its class.
+Usually, these validations are done once at compile time, and programs that do not follow these rules are rejected.

+Another strategy to solve this problem is to allow shadowing.
+That is, we give each variable in our program a priority, and then the actual variable to read or write is looked up using this priority system.
+Typically priorities in these schemas are modelled as lexical scopes.
+Lexical scoping divides a program into a hierarchy of scopes.
+Each scope defines variables and all but the top-level scope have a parent scope.
+For example, the top-level scope defines global variables, the instance scope defines the instance variables, the method scope defines the parameters and temporaries.
+In this way, variable visibility can be defined in terms of a scope: the variables visible in a scope are those defined in the scope or in the parents of the scope.
+Moreover, scoping also gives a conflict resolution strategy: variables defined closer to the current scope in the scope hierarchy have more priority than those defined higher in the scope hierarchy.

+This is the strategy we chose in the interpreter.

+### About Return

+As a reader, you may wonder why we did not do anything for return expression and this is an interesting question.
+Up to now interpreting a return is just returning the value of the interpretation of the return expression.
+In fact, up until now, a method execution has a single path of execution: it means that the complete method body
+should be executed and that we did not introduce different condition control flow.
+This is when we will introduce block closure and conditional control flow and we will have to revisit the interpretation of return.

+### Conclusion

+Supporting message sends and in particular method execution is the core of the computation in an object-oriented language and this is what this chapter covered.

+Implementing messages implied modeling the call stack and keeping it balanced on method returns.
+We have seen that a call stack is made up of frames, each frame representing the activation of a method: it stores the method, receiver, arguments, and temporaries of the method that is executing.
+When a message takes place, the receiver and arguments are evaluated in order from left to right, a new frame is created and all values are stored in the frame.

-### Evaluation Order
+## About Evaluation Order

+In the previous chapter we introduced the evaluation of arguments and temporaries.
+We did not go deep into the evaluation order of arguments.

-The last thing we need to make sure is that arguments are evaluated in the correct order.
+In this chapter we will make sure is that arguments are evaluated in the correct order.

+### Testing Evaluation Order Strategy

-The evaluation order in Pharo goes as follows:
+The argument evaluation order in Pharo goes as follows:

 - Before evaluating a message, the receiver and all arguments are evaluated.
 - The receiver is evaluated before the arguments.
 - Arguments are evaluated in left-to-right order.

 Testing the evaluation order in a black-box fashion, as we have been doing so far, is rather challenging with our current evaluator.
-Indeed, our evaluator does not yet handle arithmetics, allocations, or other kinds of primitive, so we cannot easily count!
+Indeed, our evaluator does not yet handle arithmetics, allocations, or other kinds of primitive behavior, so we cannot easily count!
 A simple approach to test is to make a counter out of [Peano Axioms](https://en.wikipedia.org/wiki/Peano_axioms).

-The main idea is to implement numbers as nested sets, where
+The main idea is to implement numbers as nested sets, where:
 - the empty set _(S())_ represents the number `0`,
 - the set _(S(S())_ that contains the empty set (`0`) represents the number `1`,
 the set _(S(S(S())))_ that contains the number `1` represents the number `2`, and so on.